Whitecaps FC Prospects

 Whitecaps FC Prospects was a Canadian soccer team based in Burnaby, British Columbia, Canada.
 Founded in 2008, the team played in Pacific Coast Soccer League (PCSL), a national amateur league at the fourth tier of the American Soccer Pyramid, which features teams from western Canada and the Pacific Northwest region of the United States.

 The team played its home matches Terry Fox Field on the campus of Simon Fraser University, where they had played since 2008.
 The team's colours are blue and white.

-The team was created following the Vancouver Whitecaps Residency team's move from the PCSL to the USL Premier Development League in 2008, and was an official part of the development system for the Vancouver Whitecaps FC Major League Soccer club.
+The team was created following the Vancouver Whitecaps U-23 team's move from the PCSL to the USL Premier Development League in 2008, and was an official part of the development system for the Vancouver Whitecaps FC Major League Soccer club.